 Halloween Read Aloud Books for Kids

 Hey y'all!
 Looking for new read aloud books for your classroom?
-These are ten of my favorite books for Halloween, both classic tales and newer stories.
+These are some of my favorite books for Halloween, both classic tales and newer stories.

 This post contains affiliate links.